Kmdell/CMSC421-project3/part2/README.md

 ### Approach
 In my approach I used a miscdevice and took a lot of inspiration from the just like in the last part of the project I used the source code for /dev/rtc as reference.
+For all outputs I used constant pointers to make it so that I don't have to dynamically allocate any outputs.